sergey-sobolev/stompest/README.txt

 * The synchronous client is dead simple.
 It does not assume anything about your concurrency model (thread vs process) or force you to use it any particular way.
 It gets out of your way and lets you do what you want.
 * The asynchronous client is based on `Twisted <http://twistedmatrix.com/>`_, a very mature and powerful asynchronous programming framework.
 It supports destination specific message and error handlers (with default "poison pill" error handling), concurrent message processing, graceful shutdown, and connect, receipt, and disconnect timeouts.

-Both clients make use of a generic set of components in the each of which can be used independently to roll your own STOMP client:
+Both clients make use of a generic set of components each of which you may use independently to roll your own STOMP client:

 * a wire-level STOMP frame parser and compiler,